-The Wood-Based Composite Science Short Course series, developed in partnership with the Oregon Wood Innovation Center and the Wood-Based Composites Center, provides mill operators as well as career professionals with a fundamental knowledge of wood as an engineering material in the manufacturing of wood-based composites.
-If you complete the series, you may be eligible for a Certificate of Completion and will be able to improve manufacturing efficiency and product performance, troubleshoot processing problems and enhance your value as an employee.
+Wood-Based Composite Science Short Course Series: The Wood-Based Composite Science Short Course series, developed in partnership with the Oregon Wood Innovation Center and the Wood-Based Composites Center, provides mill operators as well as career professionals with a fundamental knowledge of wood as an engineering material in the manufacturing of wood-based composites.
+If you complete the series, you may be eligible for a Certificate of Completion.

 Ask an Expert is a way for you to get answers from the Oregon State University Extension Service.
 We have experts in family and health, community development, food and agriculture, coastal issues, forestry, programs for young people, and gardening.